Bing Cherry & Orange Coffee Cake

 - In a small bowl, combine the cherries, 2 tablespoons flour and 2 tablespoons sugar; set aside.

 - In a large bowl, cream butter and remaining sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
-Beat in orange peel.
+Beat in orange zest.
 Combine the baking powder, cinnamon, ginger, salt and remaining flour; add to the creamed mixture alternately with orange juice, beating well after each addition.
 Fold in cherry mixture.

 - Transfer to a greased and floured 10-in. fluted tube pan.
-Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - For icing, in a small bowl, beat the confectioners' sugar, butter, vanilla and enough milk to achieve desired consistency.
 Drizzle over bread.
-Yield: 12 servings.